On the products of bipolar harmonics

-Variational wave functions which include bipolar harmonics are used to aproximate the actual wave functions for the bound states with the non-zero angular momentum $L$.
+Variational wave functions which include bipolar harmonics are used to approximate the actual wave functions of bound states with non-zero angular momentum $L$.
 In many papers the bipolar harmonics are called and considered as the `angular parts' of basis functions.
 It is assumed that the additional `radial' part of the total wave function depends upon the three radial coordinates $r_{32}, r_{31}$ and $r_{21}$ only, i.e., it does not contain any of the angular variables.
 It is clear that the bipolar harmonics with the same $L$ and $M$ values (or indexes) form the $(2 L + 1)-$dimensional representation of the rotation group $SO(3)$.
-The explicit form of the matrixes which describe transformations of the bipolar harmonics during rotations can be found with the use of Eq.(\ref{eq2}) and formulas from \cite{Edm} and \cite{Rose}.
-It can be shown that each matrix element of these matrix is the product of the two Clebsh-Gordan coefficients and two Wigner's $D-$functions.
+The explicit form of the matrices which describe transformations of the bipolar harmonics during rotations can be found with the use of Eq.(\ref{eq2}) and formulas from \cite{Edm} and \cite{Rose}.
+It can be shown that each matrix element is the product of two Clebsh-Gordan coefficients and two Wigner's $D-$functions.
 The explicit expression for these matrix elements can be reduced to another `short' form, but below we will not need these formulas.

 In this communication we develop the new method to operate with the bipolar harmonics.
-Our main interest below is related with the products of the two and three bipolar harmonics and angular integrals of such products.
-First, note that bipolar harmonics with the same $LM$ indexes form the closed algebra, i.e. the product of two bipolar harmonics ${\cal Y}^{\ell_1 \ell_2}_{LM}({\bf r}_{31}, {\bf r}_{32})$ and ${\cal Y}^{\ell_3 \ell_4}_{LM}({\bf r}_{31}, {\bf r}_{32})$ is always represented as the finite sum of bipolar harmonics with the same values of $L$ (angular momentum of the system) and $M$ (its $z-$projection).
+Our main interest below is related to the products of the two and three bipolar harmonics and angular integrals of such products.
+First, note that bipolar harmonics with the same $LM$ indexes form the closed algebra, i.e. the product of two bipolar harmonics ${\cal Y}^{\ell_1 \ell_2}_{L_a M_a}({\bf r}_{31}, {\bf r}_{32})$ and ${\cal Y}^{\ell_3 \ell_4}_{L_b M_b}({\bf r}_{31}, {\bf r}_{32})$ is always represented as the finite sum of bipolar harmonics with the different values of $L_c$ and $M_c$.
 This can be written in the following form